 In contrast, private lenders offer parents the ability to refinance their federal Parent PLUS Loans, along with any private loans obtained.
 Some lenders (such as CommonBond and SoFi) even offer a refinance option that will transfer the parent debt to the student, subject to credit review and approval.
-Also with Parent PLUS Loan rates at 7.6% for the 2018-2019 school year, private lenders rates for borrowers who meet their credit requirements, may be more competitive.
+Also with Parent PLUS Loan rates at 7.08% for the 2019-2020 award year, private lenders rates for borrowers who meet their credit requirements, may be more competitive.
 As a result, parents with strong credit may qualify for a better rate with a private consolidation loan.
 Lastly, most lenders do offer some form of forbearance assistance during repayment in the event of hardships; although these programs will not mirror Direct Consolidation options.

 Pros of Refinancing Parent PLUS Loans with a Private Lender

 - You may qualify for a lower interest rate.

 - Your monthly payments may be lower, enabling you to pay off higher interest debt.